supabase/pg_graphql/docs/configuration.md

     }
     ```

-**Non-introspection Queries**
+#### Non-introspection Queries

-Non-introspection queries are not affected by the directive. `accountCollection`, `insertIntoAccountCollection`, etc. continue to resolve normally as long as the role has the underlying SQL privileges:
+Non-introspection queries are not affected by disabling introspection. `accountCollection`, `insertIntoAccountCollection`, etc. continue to resolve normally as long as the role has the underlying SQL privileges:

 === "Query"